WARNING: Aboriginal and Torres Strait Islander viewers are warned that the following article may contain images of deceased persons.

 Papunya Tula Artists’ Bobby West Tjupurrula (far left), Long Jack Phillipus Tjakamarra, Ronnie Tjampitjinpa and Mike Tjakamarra (far right) at the National Gallery of Victoria (2011) with curator Judith Ryan.
 The Papunya artists stand in front of Ronnie Tjampitjinpa’s ‘Wartunuma’ (1991).

 One of the most prolific and important artists from the Papunya Desert Painting Movement was Clifford Possum Tjapaltjarri.
 Clifford Possum, from Anmatyerr country, painted using his traditional symbols and the journeys of the Tingari Men - revering the land for which he was responsible and a custodian.
-Vivien Johnson, Australian sociologist, writer on Indigenous Australian art and former editor-in-chief of the Dictionary of Australian Artists Online, asserts Clifford Possum’s significance in this movement:
+Vivien Johnson (2005) Australian sociologist, writer on Indigenous Australian art and former editor-in-chief of the Dictionary of Australian Artists Online, asserted Clifford Possum’s significance in this movement:

 Clifford Possum painting on tondo canvas in Rebecca Hossack’s living room above her gallery in Central London.
 Courtesy of Rebecca Hossack Art Gallery, 2000.

-“By this simple act of imaginative curating…the ethnocentrism which had allowed Australian art experts to operate as though High Art and Aboriginal Art are mutually exclusive categories was exposed” -Vivien Johnson, 2005.
+“By this simple act of imaginative curating…the ethnocentrism which had allowed Australian art experts to operate as though High Art and Aboriginal Art are mutually exclusive categories was exposed."